poharmonygit/Photoshop-Save-JPG-Script/Readme.md

 ## 🎥 How to made action
-Place script file in a folder and then made an "action" in photoshop for running the script and give it function key (like F11) to run script automatically.
+Place script file in a folder and then made an "action" in photoshop for running the script and give it function key (like F11) to run script quickly and automatically.

 [![watch on youtube](https://img.youtube.com/vi/hr1IclAEiFI/0.jpg)](https://www.youtube.com/watch?v=hr1IclAEiFI)